Do you have dense breasts? Are you at higher risk for breast cancer? Read on to put an end to all your queries.

 What are Dense Breasts & What do they Signify?

 Dense breasts mean there are less fatty tissues present in them.
 Less fat tissues indicate that there is more support and glandular tissues present in the breasts.
 For dense breasts, performing a self-breast analysis cannot reveal if there are any abnormalities.
-Undergoing a mammogram is one way to identify.
+Undergoing a mammogram test in Chennai is a way to identify.

 When you visit the doctor, inform them about the history of dense breasts in your family.
 The reason this is very important is because, women with dense breasts are 5 times more prone to breast cancer and there are chances that a mammogram might not detect it too.